 Data Conversions – Understanding Your Data

-Once you’ve chosen NetSuite or the software best suited for your company’s needs, preparations should begin even before the project kicks off.
+Once you’ve chosen NetSuite or the ERP system best suited for your company’s needs, preparations should begin even before the project kicks off.
 Once you have the support of your team for the NetSuite implementation, assign team members to take inventory of your current data.

 Prioritize your time.
 If the data in your existing system (or systems) is messy, is in multiple formats or has missing information, clean it up.
 Find errors and fix them before the implementation begins.
 Accomplishing this before the implementation team is on site can minimize changes or delays during data migration and help keep the project on track and on time.

 There are numerous benefits to testing, to name a few:

 - Examining major business processes to make sure they “pass”